 Complete your SOWELA application online.
 If you have questions about the program or the application, call (337) 421-6550 to speak with an Enrollment Specialist.

 Students must complete the first two (2) semesters of prerequisite courses in the curriculum prior to applying to any Surgical Technology core program courses.
-Please enroll using the Associate in General Studies-240102 major to complete these courses.
+Please enroll using the Pre-Surgical Technology Major to complete these courses.